highbyte/dotnet-6502/vscode-extension/KNOWN-ISSUES.md

 ## UI Behavior

+### Disassembly View Scroll Position After Large PC Jumps

+**Symptom**: When the Program Counter (PC) jumps significantly (e.g., from 0x060e to 0x0000), the disassembly view correctly highlights the new PC address, but may not auto-scroll to show it.
+The highlighted instruction may be off-screen.

+**Cause**: This is a VS Code disassembly view limitation.
+When the debug adapter returns synthetic "padding" addresses to satisfy DAP protocol requirements for instructions before address 0x0000, VS Code's scroll positioning can become confused.

+**Workaround**: Manually scroll the disassembly view to see the highlighted instruction after a large PC jump.

+**Technical details**: The 6502 address space starts at 0x0000.
+When VS Code requests "50 instructions before address 0x0000", we must return synthetic placeholder instructions since there's nothing before address 0.
+These placeholders use high addresses (0xffce, etc.) which can affect VS Code's scroll calculations.

 ### Variables Panel Clears After Stepping

 **Symptom**: After pressing F10 (step), the VARIABLES panel becomes empty until you click on "current" in the CALL STACK panel again.